Nilo Peçanha: Early life

-Presidency (1909-1910)
+Presidency (1909–1910)

 Administration

 In administrative matters, the Ministry of Transport continued carrying out the road building that had been starting under Pena, while in the ministry of finance, Leopoldo de Bulhões discontinued the previous minister, Davi Campista's financial measures.
 Influx of European gold was exceeding the legal limit of foreign deposits allowed in Brazil, in response, Bullhoes increased the maximum cap of foreign deposits to 60 million pounds, and set the conversion rate to 16 pence.
 He also paid off loans that had been inherited from the Campos Sales administration.

 The balance of power of the First Brazilian Republic was a compromise of the governing elites of the states of Minas Gerais and São Paulo.
 The deceased president, Afonso Pena, was elected with the support of this political alliance, but Peçanha assumed the presidency through being his vice-president and friction between the state oligarchies intensified.
 His government was also marked by friction with José Gomes Pinheiro Machado, the most powerful political leader of the Conservative Republican Party.

 Peçanha carved a practical and non-doctrinaire course between the positivists and the idealistic adherents of a pure Republican system that fought each other during the first decades of Brazilian Republic.
 He was renowned for anticipating all the movements of his adversaries and achieving good political outcomes even when the odds were not favorable.

 During his presidency, Peçanha created the Ministry of Agriculture, Commerce and Industry, as well as the Indian Protection Service (SPI) and inaugurated the first system of technical schools in Brazil.
 He also began a basic sanitation program in the Baixada Fluminense region.
 He fought the excesses of workers in the public service and the high government expenditures that caused the elevation of taxes.

-Build-up to 1910 Election
+Build-up to 1910 election

-By the time he had ascended to presidency, the candidates for the Brazilian Election of 1910 had already been decided.
+By the time he had ascended to presidency, the candidates for the 1910 election had already been decided.
 As a result, tensions between the two candidates and their factions were high in his presidency.

-Rui Barbosa started a run for the presidency promoting the Campanha Civilista against Marshal Hermes da Fonseca's Campanha Salvadora, and attracted the opposition and discontent of the military.
+Ruy Barbosa started a run for the presidency promoting the Campanha Civilista against Marshal Hermes da Fonseca's Campanha Salvadora, and attracted the opposition and discontent of the military.